xyieee/AB-Test-Project/README.md

 # A/B Testing Project

 For this project, I work to understand the results of an A/B Test run by an e-commerce website.
-The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.
+The company has developed a new web page in order to try and increase the number of users who "convert", meaning the number of users who decide to pay for the company's product.

 <sub>This project is provided by Udacity Data Analyst Nano Degree.</sub>